tubone24/tech_blog_spider/README.md

 - It is easy to automate; This repository uses [GitHub Actions](.github/workflows/rss.yml) to automate the process.
 And it's free.

+- You can use [pytermextract](http://gensen.dl.itc.u-tokyo.ac.jp/pytermextract/) to extract technical terms in an article and display them on Slack.

 ## Setup

 ### Preparing Harper DB